 [11:06] Community versus Academic and Taking Calls

-Maninder says this is one of the reasons to be in academic is that the acuity of patients you see are a lot sicker.
-The operations you're doing are much sicker.
+Maninder says this is one of the reasons to be in academic, is that the acuity of patients you see are a lot sicker.
+The operations you’re doing are on patients who are much sicker.

 [13:20] Work-Life Balance

 Maninder says it’s one of the main benefits of being in anesthesiology is that you get to live a more structured life.
 Cardiac is one of the busiest subspecialties out of all subspecialties in anesthesiology.
 But it’s pretty well-balanced.

 It’s also center-specific.
 So they would do one case a day and they’re done by 2-3 pm.
 By that time, they finish their paperwork and then be home by 4-5pm.
 And probably go to the hospital by 7am.
 So he still gets to have dinner with his family and take care of his kid.

 Once you are out of medical school, you will apply for an anesthesia residency.
 It used to be advanced, which is some sort of general training.
 And a transition year from general surgery to medicine.
 And then you have three years of dedicated anesthesia training.
 Then the cardiac fellowship is one additional year where you deal with high intensity programs.
 You basically do multiple cases a day, while getting good at providing anesthesia for patients in terms of anesthetic management.
 Then you try to become sufficient and be certified in doing cardiography.
 So it’s five years in total.

 Maninder describes matching to not as terribly competitive in general.
 Chronic pain and cardiac are the most competitive.
 Pediatric is getting more competitive as well.
 But certainly, it’s much easier to get into cardiac anesthesiology that it is to get into anesthesiology.